Noratrieb/stuff/README.md

 This crate is tested using miri (with `-Zmiri-tag-raw-pointers`).

-This crate consists of three parts:
-* The type `StuffedPtr`
-* The trait `StuffingStrategy`
-* The trait `Backend`
+`stuff` helps you to

+- Stuff arbitrary data into pointers
+- Stuff pointers or arbitrary data into fixed size storage (u64, u128)

+in a **portable and provenance friendly** way.

+It does by providing an abstraction around it, completely abstracting away the provenance and pointers from the user, allowing the user to do their bit stuffing only on integers (pointer addresses) themselves.

 `StuffedPtr` is the main type of this crate.
-You it's a type whose size depends on the choice of `Backend` (defaults to `usize`, `u64` and `u128` are also possible).
+It's a type whose size depends on the choice of `Backend` (defaults to `usize`, `u64` and `u128` are also possible).
 It can store a pointer or some extra data.

-except that the extra data is bitstuffed into the pointer.
-You can chose any arbitrary bitstuffing depending on the `StuffingStrategy`, an unsafe trait that governs how the extra data (or the pointer itself) will be packed into the backend.
+You can choose any arbitrary bitstuffing depending on the `StuffingStrategy`, an unsafe trait that governs how the extra data (or the pointer itself) will be packed into the backend.
+While this trait is still unsafe, it's a lot safer than doing everything by hand.

 # Example: NaN-Boxing
 Pointers are hidden in the NaN values of floats.
 NaN boxing often involves also hiding booleans or null in there, but we stay with floats and pointers (pointers to a `HashMap` that servers as our "object" type).

 See [crafting interpreters](https://craftinginterpreters.com/optimization.html#nan-boxing)
 for more details.

 ```rust
 use std::collections::HashMap;
 use stuff::{StuffedPtr, StuffingStrategy};